grannycart/subworld-shortstory1/10kstorynotes.md

 ## Initial notes
 :notes:
+* Go through story and see if you can more elegantly massage the dialog -- say, if a character enters, do you need to credit their dialog with a: character said.
 * For revised version of story:
 	* it's _all_ from Cassandra's perspective at the sonar station
 	* it's a little more stylistic/artier.
 Maybe do a draft with the style of Gaddis, including emdashes